Law

 Master's Degree in Applied Public Law

-Founded in 2009, the MAGISTERE DROIT PUBLIC APPLIQUE is a three-year D.E.
-(Diplôme d’établissement, formerly "DU") which, in addition to the courses taught in Licence 3, Master 1, and Master 2, offers practical application of public law through case studies, practical scenarios, and the handling of cases proposed by public law professionals, lawyers, public officials, and administrative and judicial magistrates.
-The program also includes courses taught by academics, providing students with the fundamentals of subjects not covered by their chosen course of study (elements of private law) and highly specialized courses in the third year of the Magistère.
-The Magistère program meets the needs of legal practitioners, who welcome students with a practical and applied understanding of public law to complement their initial training.
+Founded in 2009, the MAGISTERE IN APPLIED PUBLIC LAW is a three-year D.E.
+(Diplôme d’établissement, formerly “DU”) program that, in addition to the courses offered in the Bachelor’s, Master’s 1, and Master’s 2 programs, provides practical application of public law through case studies, practical simulations, and the handling of cases proposed by public law professionals, attorneys, public officials, and administrative and judicial magistrates.
+The program also includes courses taught by university faculty, providing students with the fundamentals of subjects outside their chosen track (elements of private law) and highly specialized instruction in the third year of the Master’s program.
+The Master’s program responds to a demand from legal practitioners, who thus welcome students equipped with a practical and applied understanding of public law to complement their initial training.

-– Presentations by professionals and classes from September to May
+– Presentations by professionals and courses from September to May

 – Hearing at the Montpellier Administrative Court